 - Display the list of the disks in the system:

 list disk.
-Now there are two disks in the system: Disk 0 is a 40 GB hard disk with the OS installed (* the column gpt shows that this disk contains this type of partition table) and Disk 1 is a 1 GB USB flash drive.
+Now there are two disks in the system: Disk 0 is a 40 GB hard disk with the OS installed (* in the Gpt column shows that this disk contains the GPT partition table) and Disk 1 is a 1 GB USB flash drive.

-- Let’s dwell on the disks and their letters.
-Select a hard disk:
+- Let’s dwell on the disks and assigned letters.
+Select your HDD:

 select disk 0and display the list of volumes on it:

-- Create the necessary partitions on the USB flash drive:
+- Create a partition on the USB flash drive:

 select disk 1select a USB flash drive